adap/flower/baselines/baseline_template/README.md

 ---
-title: <title of the paper>
+title: title of the paper
-url: <ulr to the paper page (not the pdf)>
+url: URL to the paper page (not the pdf)
-labels: [label1, label2] # please add between 4 and 10 single-word (maybe two-words) labels (e.g. "system heterogeneity", "image classification", "asynchronous", "weight sharing")
+labels: [label1, label2] # please add between 4 and 10 single-word (maybe two-words) labels (e.g. "system heterogeneity", "image classification", "asynchronous", "weight sharing", "cross-silo")
+dataset: [dataset1, dataset2] # list of datasets you include in your baseline
 ---

 # :warning:*_Title of your baseline_*

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.

-> :warning: Please follow the instructions in `EXTENDED_README.md`
+> :warning: This is the template to follow when creating a new Flower Baseline.
+Please follow the instructions in `EXTENDED_README.md`

 > :warning: Please follow the instructions carefully.
-First copy this directory and rename it with something meaningful about your baseline.
-Then add the code into the Python scripts provided, and edit all the fields in the readme that start with a :warning: symbols (and remove the comments as you start adding the information).
 You can see the [FedProx-MNIST baseline](~https://github.com/adap/flower/tree/fedprox_mnist_refresh/baselines/flwr_baselines/publications/fedprox_mnist~) as an example of a baseline that followed this guide.

 > :warning: Please complete the metadata section at the very top of this README.
 This generates a table at the top of the file that will facilitate indexing baselines.